hiddenwaffle/flying/README.md

 The gist is that for the given mesh, calculate a quaterion based on the given axis and angle, then multiply it by the mesh's current quaternion to get the new quaternion for the mesh's center of rotation.

+## Assignment Notes

+To find the component-to-class** mappings, search the project source for the text *FLYING_ARCHITECTURE*.

+**Classes in TypeScript/ES2015+ are actually syntactic sugar on top of prototypical OOP.

 ## Credits

 Skybox